wynn0123/cap/docs/guide/index.md

 ## Server-side

-Cap is fully self-hosted, so you'll need to start a server with the Cap API running at the same URL as specified in the `data-cap-api-endpoint` attribute.
+Cap is fully self-hosted, so you'll need to start a server exposing an API for Cap's methods running at the same URL as specified in the `data-cap-api-endpoint` attribute.
 This is easy since we've already pre-made a library to help you generate and validate challenges for you.

+At least Node 14 is required.
+Most modern Bun or Deno versions should work too.
+If you don't use JavaScript in your server, consider using the [Standalone](standalone.md) server.

 Start by installing it: